ViKMacedo/ViKMacedo/README.md

 ### About

-Currently I work with Web and Mobile systems development, working with frontend and backend, my main focus is .NET Core using C #, for future studies I will work with Xamarin.
+Currently I work with Web and Mobile systems development, working with frontend and backend, my main focus is .NET Core using C #, React Native and Axios.

 - 🔭 I’m currently studing in FACENS

-- 🌱 I’m currently learning C# .NET and SQLServer.
+- 🌱 I’m currently learning React Native.

 ## Tools